Sprinting, running, and jogging are vigorous-intensity exercises. The difference lies in speed; they all use the same muscle groups.

-Therefore, during and even after an anaerobic exercise, more calories are efficiently burned in the muscles, which leads directly to weight loss.
+Therefore, more calories are efficiently burned in the muscles during and even after an anaerobic exercise, leading to weight loss.
 It also helps to improve athletes ‘ endurance and fitness.
 (3)

-In fact, with sprint interval training (SIT), you can burn as many as 200 calories in as little as 2.5 minutes, where you perform a short high-intensity running session and then recover with easy exercises for a more extended period.
+In fact, with sprint interval training (SIT), you can burn as many as 200 calories in as little as 2.5 minutes, performing a short high-intensity running session and then recovering with easy exercises for a more extended period.

 On the other hand, jogging and running is an aerobic exercise and relies on oxygen to fuel your workout without extracting the body’s extra energy.
 You’re burning fewer calories, of course.

 With less training time than running and jogging, sprinting helps you lose fat faster.